ppy/osu-wiki/wiki/Tournaments/Template/en.md

 {STATS_LINK} = link to overall statistics sheet (it should be a Google Drive link) You will still need to fill other items such as tables, etc.
 Use .png as a default format for images, since .jpg can't handle transparency.
-Alongside this comment, remember you will need to delete all comments across the article.
+Alongside this comment, remember to delete all comments across the article after you finish.
 -->

 # {TOURNAMENT_NAME}